-The Values That Shape the Work of The Patterson FoundationPosted on January 23, 2019 by Beth Duda, director of the Suncoast Campaign for Grade-Level Reading
+The Values That Shape the Work of The Patterson FoundationPosted on January 23, 2019 by Beth Duda, playwright and director of the Suncoast Campaign for Grade-Level Reading

 Editor's Note: Recently, Beth Duda, director of the Suncoast Campaign for Grade-Level Reading (SCGLR), was a panelist on a webinar for the Florida Philanthropic Network (FPN).
 The webinar, “Grantmaking to improve health outcomes: How to assess evidence and find programs that work,” explored the variety of ways funders utilize evidence to advance their work.
 In preparation for the webinar, Beth gathered some of her thoughts.